 symptoms of Receding Gums in 20s

-- Bleeding or pain when brushing your teeth, flossing, or eating hard foods
+- Bleeding or pain during brushing, flossing, or eating hard foods

-Periodontal disease: Some bacterial gum infections damage the gum tissue and the supporting bone that holds your teeth in place.
-Gum disease is the primary cause of gum recession.
+Periodontal Disease: Bacterial infections can damage gum tissue and the supporting bone, making gum disease a primary cause of recession.

-Hormonal changes: Changes in female hormone levels during a woman’s lifetime, such as puberty, pregnancy, and menopause, can make gums more susceptible to gum recession.
+Hormonal Changes: Hormonal fluctuations during life stages such as puberty, pregnancy, and menopause can increase susceptibility to gum recession.

-Tobacco products: Tobacco users are more commonly to have sticky plaque on their teeth that is difficult to remove and lead to gum recession.
+Tobacco Products: Tobacco users are more prone to sticky plaque buildup, leading to challenging removal and subsequent gum recession.

-Grinding: Clenching or grinding your teeth may put too much force on the teeth, causing gum recession.
+Teeth Grinding: Clenching or grinding teeth may exert excessive force, contributing to gum recession.

 How Your Dentist Can Treat Gum Disease?

-If the bone supporting your teeth has been destroyed due to gum recession, a process to regenerate lost bones and tissue may be prescribed.
-As with a reduction in pocket depth, your dentist will fold back the tissues of your gums and remove the harmful bacteria.
-Some regenerative material, such as a membrane, graft tissue, or tissue-stimulating protein, will then be applied to encourage your body to regenerate bone and tissue in that area naturally.
-After the regenerative material is put into place, the gum tissue is secured over the tooth’s root.
+In cases where the bone supporting teeth is damaged due to gum recession, a regenerative process may be recommended.
+The dentist, after folding back gum tissues and removing harmful bacteria, applies regenerative materials such as a membrane, graft tissue, or tissue-stimulating protein.
+This encourages the natural regeneration of bone and tissue in the affected area.
+Once the regenerative material is in place, the gum tissue is secured over the tooth’s root.

 Remedies for receding gums in 20s